gedw99/gio-print/docs/README.md

 ## Initiating the workflow

-On Desktop, GIOUI does not currently support Native menu, so we need to have a dedicated button in the GIO screen to kick off the Print workflow.
+On Desktop, GIOUI does not currently support Native menus, so we need to have a dedicated button in the GIO screen to kick off the Print workflow.

 - Note that later, we can use https://github.com/tadvi/winc/blob/master/menu.go to get Native Windows menu, and hence a Print button in the menu.